-9. In the opened Wireless Network Connection window, select the wireless network DIR-825 (for operating in the 2.4GHz band) or DIR-825-5G (for operating in the 5GHz band) and click the Connect button.
+9. In the opened Wireless Network Connection window, select the wireless network DIR-620 and click the Connect button.

 Figure 16.
 The list of available networks.

 - 10. In the opened window, enter the network key (see WPS PIN on the barcode label on the bottom panel of the device) in the Security key field and click the OK button. - 11.
 Wait for about 20-30 seconds.
 After the connection is established, the network icon will be displayed as the signal level scale. - If you perform initial configuration of the router via Wi-Fi connection, note that immediately after changing the wireless default settings of the router you will need to reconfigure the wireless connection using the newly specified settings.